Finding and Working with a Web Designer

 Here are some suggestions:

 Contact the companies whose work you like.
-When you find websites that you like, look toward the bottom of the pages to see if the name of the company that designed the site is listed.
+When you find websites you like, look toward the bottom of the pages to see if the name of the company that designed the site is listed.

 Make a list of the important keywords and phrases for your business.
 A good web designer will ask for this to set up page titles and do some basic optimization.

 Note: keywords and phrases are terms prospective customers are likely to use to describe your product or service or look for it on an Internet search engine.
-For example, if one of the things you sell are baby shoes, typical keywords and phrases might be: “baby shoes”, “infant shoes,” “shoes for babies,” “baby sneakers,” “walking shoes for babies,” etc. If you’re not sure what keywords are important, ask friends, family, and customers what they’d search for to find your type of products or services.
+For example, if one of the things you sell is baby shoes, typical keywords and phrases might be: “baby shoes”, “infant shoes,” “shoes for babies,” “baby sneakers,” “walking shoes for babies,” etc. If you’re not sure what keywords are important, ask friends, family, and customers what they’d search for to find your type of products or services.

 Decide on and prepare all the editorial information and marketing copy your website will contain.
 At a minimum, you’ll want a “home” page (the main page for your site), a page or pages describing your products and services, an “about us” page, and a “contact us” page.
 You should also consider having a way for visitors to sign up for a free newsletter or coupons or something that will get them to give you their email address so you can contact them again after they leave your site.